crypticCaroline/puppyplaymates/README.md

 ### Typography
 I have chosen to use a font from Google fonts I have used Montserrat.
 This font is a sans serif font which means it does not have decoration at the end of the letter.
 This can cause issues with readability seen in serif fonts.
 The Montserrat font playful and offers nice spacing between the letters as standard.

 For headings I have increased the letter spacing, font weight and font size to make them stand out.

+I have used media queries to adjust the font so that the text is always easy to read.

 I imported using the following code at the top of my style.css file: